wtanaka/drupal-simpletest/README.txt

 Requirements
 -----------------------

-- Install the simpletest framework to a new directory called 'simpletest' right under Drupal/modules directory.
+- Install the simpletest framework to a new directory Drupal/modules/simpletest/simpletest directory.
-You can find it at http://www.lastcraft.com/simple_test.php
+  You can find it at https://sourceforge.net/project/showfiles.php?group_id=76550
-- At least Version 1.0.1 of the simpletest framework is required (for upload tests).
+- At least Version 1.0.1 alpta of the simpletest framework is required (for upload tests).

 Install
 -----------------------